 Acupuncture is based on Chinese philosophy and the concept of energy (qi).
 Qi flows throughout our entire body like an electrical circuit, between the organs and in channel pathways, or meridians, which were mapped out by the ancient Chinese.
 There are 12 main meridians through which energy flows, 6 Yang and 6 Yin channels.
 Along these meridians, there are over 500 acupuncture points where fine needles are inserted to re-balance the body’s energy.
 When the flow of energy is blocked or unbalanced, illness and disease results.
 Acupuncture aims to correct this Yin-Yang balance, by allowing the body’s own immune system to respond, therefore improving illness.
 Acupuncture points are determined based on the 4 types of diagnosis including questioning, careful observation of patient’s face, colour, body features, nails, tongue and feeling of the pulse and certain body regions.

-Acupuncture and Chinese Medicine treats each patient as a whole, it is also a very individualised form of medicine.
-It is aimed at removing the cause of the illness, not only the signs and symptoms.
+Acupuncture and Chinese Medicine treats each patient as a whole, it is a very individualised form of medicine.
+It is aimed at looking at the root cause of the illness, not only the signs and symptoms.

 What conditions can acupuncture assist with?